 Directions for Changing Your LinkedIn PasswordFollow these simple directions to change your LinkedIn password.

 1. You change your password from the Settings page.
-To get to the Settings page, simply hover your mouse over your name in the upper right hand corner of the LinkedIn home page and click Settings.
+To get to the Settings page, simply hover your mouse over your tiny profile picture in the upper right hand corner of the LinkedIn home page and click Privacy & Settings.

-2. Within the Settings page, look in the upper left hand part of the screen for the word Password.
+2. Within the Privacy & Settings page, look in the upper left hand part of the screen for the word Password.
 Click the Change link right next to it.

 3. A new window will pop up.
 Enter your current password and then enter your new password twice.